 Work on building their confidence over time, but until then, just having a plan in place can help you feel less worried and they will pick up on this.

-The Amazon best-selling book STOP Walking Your Dog Audio book is available in paperback, Kindle and Audible versions.
+The Amazon best-selling book STOP Walking Your Dog is available in paperback, Kindle and Audible versions.
 Find out more https://go.puptalk.co.uk/stopwalkingyourdog/

 I hope this has been helpful, we’ve always found putting on a cosy jumper can help too.
-Good luck, I hope this advice helps and there will be much more value on the webinar and you might get to see Brodie, Niki’s lurcher and if you need more one to one help Niki has loads of packages to offer too.
+Good luck, I hope this advice helps.
+Niki has lots more info on her website too.